aspnetrun/run-aspnetcore/README.md

     * AutoMapper

 ### Core Layer
 Development of Domain Logic with abstraction.
 Interfaces drives business requirements with light implementation.
-The Core project is the **center of the Clean Architecture** design, and all other project dependencies should point toward it.
+The Core project is the **center of the Clean Architecture** design, and all other project dependencies should point toward it..

 #### Entities
 Includes Entity Framework Core Entities which creates sql table with **Entity Framework Core Code First Aproach**.
 Some Aggregate folders holds entity and aggregates.